hornet-robotics/robosub/README.md

 # robosub
-The software for Competitive Robotics Underwater Autonomous
+The software for Competitive Robotics Underwater Autonomous Vehicle